 But I have a CO detector.
 Am I protected?
 MAYBE!!
 Most CO detectors are listed to UL standard 2034.
 This standard does not protect you from low, long term levels of CO poisoning.
 They only alert to high concentrations, for an extended period of time.
 Every home should have a low-level CO detector!
 Protect yourself against low-level exposure.

 As you can see, the readings go through the roof with an unvented range hood or microwave.
 Your breathing all this garbage in every time you cook.
 What if I have a vented hood or microwave?
 Well, it’s certainly better than unvented.
 All the byproducts of cooking still may not be making it outdoors.
 The size of the range hood, ducting, and airflow all influence how well it vents.
 Vented microwaves are not physically big enough to grab all the byproducts and vent them outdoors.
 And they are typically louder when the operate.
 Still better than nothing.

 What would you recommend?
-I recommend going with an electric induction cooktop for better indoor air quality.
-You’re not breathing and introducing contaminates into your home from burning fossil fuels.
+I would recommend going with an electric induction cooktop for better indoor air quality.
+You’re not breathing and introducing contaminates into your home.
 Electric induction cooktops are more efficient, precise, and better for IAQ.
-They heat the cookware by utilizing a electromagnetic field from underneath the glass.
 Here is a link for more information on a website called Reviewed.
 It has a good explanation of how they work and the benefits.
-Truly awesome.